God wants a relationship with each of us.

 Ok, so how do we go on to build this ‘relationship’ with the Lord?

 Firstly, as already suggested, we begin to connect with him through a fellowship of faith; a church.

-And I guess it should be obvious to all of us, that is, to regularly spend time in his company on a regular basis.
+And I guess it should be obvious to all of us, that is, to regularly spend time in his company on a regular basis … and not just at church.
 Pretty well any relationship needs ongoing communication to survive eh?
 In the Lord’s case, it means talking to him through prayer, trying to sense his presence; his love.
 And indeed, being grateful that this powerful ‘being’ wants a relationship with each of us.
 Of course, I am not saying this all happens easily for us.
 We are human beings after all, aren’t we?